 Refrigerants function as the working fluids in air conditioners, heat pumps and refrigeration systems by absorbing and releasing heat as they undergo continuous phase transitions between the gaseous state and the liquid state in a closed refrigeration cycle.

-R-22 (a hydrochlorofluorocarbon or HCFC) has long been the most widely used refrigerant in air conditioning systems, but is nowadays increasingly being phased out because of its ozone-depleting behaviour.
+R-22 (a hydrochlorofluorocarbon or HCFC) has long been the most widely used refrigerant in air conditioning systems but is nowadays increasingly being phased out because of its ozone-depleting behavior.
 Instead, chlorine-free replacements have gained popularity, most notably hydrofluorocarbons (HFCs), such as R-410A, R-407C and R-134a.

 Water is also one of the many available refrigerants, having its own unique properties and refrigerant number (R718).
 Strictly speaking, evaporative cooling technology also uses water as a refrigerant, but instead of repeatedly being evaporated and condensed in a closed-cycle system, it is continuously being evaporated hereby cooling and humidifying a stream of air.